DJ Rimo Jackson

-Born Tinotenda Takunda Marimo, Dj Rimo was born in Harare, Zimbabwe where he grew up.
-He attended his primary education at Alex Park primary school then proceeded to St George's College and later Prince Edward high school for his high school education.
-Dj Rimo began his career in 2009 and he rose to prominence in 2010 when he became tour dj for Akon and Sean Paul in Zimbabwe and Beenie Man later on the same year and since 2010 he has been touring with several international artist who visit Zimbabwe including Lil Kim, Fat Joe and South African popular dj duo Major League Djz.
-In 2021, DJ Rimo was listed among African Djs to look out for in 2022 by Pulse Magazine Ghana then in 2022 he recognized as the “Best Male DJ” of the year at the African Social Entertainment Awards which were held in South Africa in December 2022.
+Born Tinotenda Takunda Marimo in Harare, Zimbabwe, he was raised in the city.
+He attended Alex Park primary school, followed by St George's College and later Prince Edward High School for his secondary education.
+Dj Rimo began his career in 2009.
+In 2010, he gained wider recognition after serving as a tour DJ for artists including Akon, Sean Paul and Beenie Man during their performances in Zimbabwe.
+Since then, he has worked with several international artists visiting Zimbabwe, including Lil Kim, Fat Joe and the South African DJ duo Major League Djz.
+In 2021, DJ Rimo was listed by Pulse Magazine Ghana among African DJs to watch in 2022.
+In 2022, he received the Best Male DJ award at the African Social Entertainment Awards, held in South Africa in December..

-In 2023, Dj Rimo released his first single track called Vele Malume.
+In 2023, Dj Rimo released his debut single, Vele Malume.